atanasgalchov/QuickDotNetUI/README.md

 .Net Core library for help you to create quick UI for your website.

-This library can help you to create dynamically from basic Html elements like div, span and ect to composite Html components like forms, grids, listviews and etc., writing only C#.
+This library can help you to create dynamically, from basic Html elements like div, span and ect, to composite Html components like forms, grids, listviews and etc., writing only C#.

 Form